FirstLegoLeague/fllscoring/docs/user_interface/sketches.md

 ![](http://www.esrac.ele.tue.nl/~koen/images_handheld/total.png)

 This image gives an overview of the connections between the user interface screens.
-An arrow starting from a button indicates this button opens the indicated screen, either directly or after input of data by the user.
+An arrow starting from a button means this button opens the indicated screen, either directly or after input of data by the user.
 Each screen is explained in the next sections.

 ###Main menu